FRANKFORD creative director + artist | worldclass pedigree earned by working for the modern masters of design

 ™<teachable moment> startups seem to always blow their budget just before they call you. let's talk pricing guidelines

 ©fordesign | all content is intellectual property of frank ford. be aware, the brand cop robot prowl 24/7

 "the sky is the limit" my working tagline, based on the brand promise: "music that is far superior in it's category, selection, message, taste and relevance. presented by intelligent dj's who provide context for every song played." that sentence comes straight from our brand definition workshop: 3 action–packed days at the marina in saint petersburg (home of the legendary skyway bridge pictured below) it was by pure good fortune that this bridge became my impetus during those 3 days. metaphorically speaking: we're building a bridge. a soundbridge. to connect listeners to a community of kindred spirits. how? i've recommended 2 radical branding touchpoints: 1) the human voice + 2) the human touch. i preach differintiation in order for companies to survive in the digital jungle. this brand will deliver on 10 attributes that will provoke the listener to turn their radio on. that will force our multiplication —as we hit our numbers the ad buyers will be turning on. florida will experience social media in it's purest form. online social media music will seem like anti–social media in comparison.

-that's what's on sale here brandbuilding with a clean, esoteric, witty touch. the human touch. from my human hands.
+that's what's on sale here brandbuilding with a clean, esoteric, witty touch. the human touch. from our human hands.all 2 of us!

 a top pick as a logo–treatment for collateral / based on brand criteria client and i developed